kamyabnazari/customer-service-classifier-ai/README.md

 The project aims to enhance customer interactions and provide strategic insights into the feasibility and effectiveness of LLMs in customer communication using cutting-edge AI technologies.
 It targets developers, researchers, and customer service professionals looking to innovate at the technology frontier.

+## Results:

+All Results can be found under the folder data/banking_results

 ## Getting Started

 ### Tech-Stack